jackdevey/jackdevey/README.md

 ## Hi there 👋
-My name is Jack and I like to code, especially in Kotlin.
+My name is Jack and I like to code.

 ## My projects
 - 📱 [Buddha Quotes](https://github.com/bandev/buddha-quotes), an Android app made in Kotlin.